coukii/speller/README.md

 # Speller
 RPG battler with word-spelling gameplay made in Pygame.
+Type "python main.py" in cmd to play.

 Instructions: